G02-RailwayTrackConditionMonitoring/GatewayNode/README.md

 This project will search for BLE devices when the button is pressed and will print their addresses and names over serial.
 If there is a device name "GO2" the boron will connect to it.
 The program will look for the "data characterisic" and will print data received thorugh this chracteristic.

+The program will blink the LED when a BLE packet is received, and can receive up to 2048 bytes before overflowing the rx buffer, although this can easily be increased.
+For each packet received, the number of bytes received is printed out.
+Press the button to print the total number of bytes received since the last transmission.
+You should push the button after running each benchmark, to clear the rx buffer.

 The cell connection is disabled for this version of the project.